node-machine/driver-interface/README.md

 #### Queryable
 Any database which supports the concept of queries, uniqueness constraints, and tables/collections.
 Uses [WLQL](https://github.com/particlebanana/waterline-query-docs) syntax, which is based on [Knex](http://knexjs.org/).

-A driver implements the _Queryable_ IL if it includes all machines nececssary for _Driveable_, in addition to the following:
+A driver implements the _Queryable_ IL if it includes all machines nececssary for _Connectable_, in addition to the following:
 + [`.sendNativeQuery()`](./machines/send-native-query.js)
 + [`.compileStatement()`](./machines/compile-statement.js)
 + [`.parseNativeQueryResult()`](./machines/parse-native-query-result.js)